 Educator Preparation Program Approvals

-Relay offers state-approved educator preparation programs (EPPs) in the following states: Colorado, Connecticut, Delaware, Illinois, Indiana, Louisiana, New Jersey, New York, Pennsylvania, Texas, and the District of Columbia.
-Students located in a state not listed may be able to enroll in and complete a Relay educator preparation program as an out-of-state certification/licensure candidate.
-See Professional Licensure Disclosures for information on Relay programs that meet educational requirements for licensure and Certification/Licensure Pathways for information on out-of-state program completion and out-of-state certification/licensure reciprocity.
+Relay is a state-approved educator preparation program (EPP) provider in the following states: Colorado, Connecticut, Delaware, Illinois, Indiana, New Jersey, New York, Pennsylvania, Tennessee, Texas, and the District of Columbia*.
+Students located outside of these states may be able to enroll in and complete a Relay educator preparation program as an out-of-state certification/licensure candidate.